Skip to content

 View all vacancies in this region

-You could:move into supervisory or management positions; move into teaching, academic research, policy or consultancy work; become self employed and run your own private practice
+With experience, you could.move into supervisory or management positions; work in teaching, academic research, policy or consultancy; become self employed and run your own private practice

 The British Psychological Society (BPS) and Health Careers have more information on careers in psychology.